BlazeMedina/Final_Project/README.md

 ### Description of How the Data was Split Into Training & Testing Sets

 ### Explaination of Model Choice, Including Limitations & Benefits
+For our machine learning model, we decided to choose the Random Forest Classification.
+During our analysis we were able to configure a model pipeline that showed us the confusion matrix and accuracy score for multiple models.
+The Random Forest had the highest accuarcy score with 68%.

 ## Dashboard
-For our dashboard segment of the capstone project, we will utilize a HTML page that summarizes our project.
+For our dashboard segment of the capstone project, we will utilize a HTML page that displays the summary and analysis our project.
 The webpage will have multiple tabs to display different information.
 These tabs will contain the project summary, a sample of the data used in the machine learning model, a description of our machine learning model, and the team information.

 ### Description of the Interactive Elements
 Alongside of the interactive tabs, we will have a section where users can input property information into our machine learning model to determine where the property is located.
 Additionally, we also plan to have a property price predictor that functions similarlly, but predicts the price of the property based on parameters such as city, acreage, sq footage, number of bedrooms, and number of bathrooms. <br />